 \section{Conclusion}

 We have developed a unified framework for quantum state smoothing based on extended retrodiction.
-By elevating prior beliefs to joint states of the system and auxiliary references, our construction encompasses both Petz--Fuchs and Guevara--Wiseman smoothing as special cases.
-This resolves the long-standing divide between trajectory-based and retrodictive approaches, and shows that quantum smoothing is not an ad hoc construction but a direct analogue of classical Bayesian retrodiction.
+By elevating prior beliefs to joint states of the system and auxiliary references, our construction encompasses both Petz-Fuchs and Guevara-Wiseman smoothing as special cases.
+This resolves the long-standing divide between trajectory-based and retrodictive approaches, and shows that quantum state smoothing is not a few ad hoc constructions but instead arises naturally from quantum Bayesian retrodiction.

 Our results clarify that the apparent ambiguity in defining smoothed quantum states originates from different choices of extended priors, which capture different correlations absent from the reduced density matrix description.
 Our formalism naturally generalizes to broader scenarios where correlations or side information are available, suggesting a rich class of smoothing theories tied to operational assumptions about the prior.
 In particular, we proved average entropy bounds that are saturated by the Petz-Fuchs and CLHS smoothed states, establishing their extremal status.
 Furthermore, our framework directly connects smoothing to parameter estimation and to counterfactual reasoning, thus offering immediate practical use.

 This work therefore places quantum state smoothing on a firm conceptual footing, aligning it with the logic of Bayesian inference and opening new perspectives for both foundational and applied quantum information.
-Open questions remain, including the operational interpretation of generalized priors, efficient numerical methods for high-dimensional systems, and potential applications in quantum error correction, quantum control, and quantum machine learning.
+Open questions remain, including the efficient numerical methods for high-dimensional reference systems, and potential applications in quantum error correction, quantum control, and quantum machine learning.
 We expect that the unified smoothing theory will serve as a versatile tool for these future developments.